-There’s a commercial showing up on TV right now advertising a smart bed.
+There was a commercial showing up on TV a while back advertising a smart bed.
 “I don’t actually talk,” this bed remarks, “but I’m smart enough to.”

 Do you want a sentient bed?
 A bed that could gossip about you?
 A bed that chats on video while you sleep?

 This is not what I want in a bed.